fickya1987/Hands-On-AI-Engineering/README.md

 # **Awesome AI Apps and Agents** 🚀

-A curated repository of AI-powered applications and agentic systems, showcasing practical use cases of Large Language Models (LLMs) from providers such as Google, Anthropic, OpenAI, and self-hosted open-source models.
+A curated repository of AI-powered applications and agentic systems, showcasing practical use cases of Large Language Models (LLMs) from providers such as Google, Anthropic, OpenAI, and Self-Hosted Open-Source models.

 ## **What’s Inside?**
 - 🤖 **AI Agents & Use Cases** – Explore different agent-based AI applications.